Unable to Locate Complete Label

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical wet dog food.

 When you consider the protein-boosting effect of the pea protein, peas, flaxseed and alfalfa meal, this looks like the profile of a wet product containing at least a notable amount of meat.

-Castor and Pollux Pristine Grain Free is a canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4 stars.
+Castor and Pollux Pristine Grain Free is a canned dog food using a notable amount of named meats as its dominant source of animal protein, thus receiving 4 stars.

 Has Castor and Pollux Pristine Dog Food Been Recalled?

 The following list (if present) includes all dog food recalls since 2009 directly related to Castor and Pollux.
 If there are no recalls listed in this section, we have not yet reported any events.